-Your installation’s Family Advocacy Program, or FAP, provides services to protect, support, and empower victims of domestic abuse, and offer treatment for offenders as appropriate.
+Your installation’s FAP office provides services to protect, support and empower victims of domestic abuse, and offers treatment for abusers, as appropriate.
 The program offers a range of services, including:

 - Emergency services and counseling.
-Domestic abuse advocates assist you in finding shelter, medical care, counseling, legal services and other resources both on and off the military installation.
-Advocates provide valuable information and support on issues such as family services, military and civilian legal and court procedures, and other matters to help you make sound decisions for you and your family.
+Domestic abuse victim advocates can assist you in finding shelter, medical care, counseling, legal services and other resources both on and off the military installation.
+Advocates provide valuable information and support on issues such as family services, military and civilian legal and court procedures and other matters to help you make sound decisions for you and your family.

-- Counseling Services.
-Licensed clinical FAP staff provide individual and group counseling to help victims mitigate the effects of abuse, challenge self-blaming thoughts and make healthier choices for themselves and their children, when applicable.
+- Counseling services.
+Licensed clinical FAP staff provide individual and group counseling to help victims mitigate the effects of abuse, challenge self-blaming thoughts and make healthy choices for themselves and their children, when applicable.

 National Domestic Violence Hotline